THE LAMENT CONFIGURATION

 itself more than just a key to a doorway to hell; the box

-constructed puzzle box.
-It is the embodiment of
+is a masterfully constructed puzzle box.
+It is the

 through obsession.

-With it's secrets solved and it's pieces in final place the puzzle
+it's secrets solved and it's pieces in final place the

-reveals something that was not evident before - the reality
+puzzle reveals something that was not evident before -

 .